learn-the-web/topics/content-accessibility.md

 checklist: accessibility-checklist
 ---

+So much of the Web is made up of content & text.
+We need to work to help that content & text be available and accessible to all humans to use our website.
+With a few key considerations the text can work for everbody.

+---

 ## Language

 One of the most important things you can do to your website to enhance accessibility it to use plain, simple language.